rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

 We can use the values provided by this script as headers to the `friends-v1` endpoint without receiving 401s.
 This allows us to generate fake devices for BeReal's API.
 We can also generate new unique signatures on the fly without having to rely on the client to get a new signature.

 # What's Next
-I don't plan on developing this project further as I was able to complete my goal of bringing BeReal to the web and learning more about reverse engineering
+I don't plan on developing this project further as I was able to complete my goal of bringing BeReal to the web and learning more about reverse engineering.

 [mitmproxy-docs]: https://docs.mitmproxy.org/stable/